gemc/home/_examples/basic/materials.md

 {% include figure.html
 src="assets/images/examples/materials/geometry.png"
 caption="Materials example geometry: five tubes along the z-axis, each using a different material definition.
-You can see the scintillation properties of the NaI-like scintillator in the top-right corner."
+You can see the scintillation properties of the NaI-like scintillator the 4th volume and the Cherenkov radiation in the 5th."
 %}

 <br/>